DownsideupmediaUSA/js-anonymous-functions-readme-v-000/README.md

 // not an anonymous function because the function has the name kitties
 ```

 Remember that function declarations get hoisted to the top of their scope, but function expressions do not.
-In the above example, `var numberz;` would get hoisted to the top of the scope, not the anonymous function it's storing.
+In the above example, `var numberz;` would get hoisted to the top of the scope; the anonymous function it's storing would not.
 Therefore, at the top of the scope, the variable `numberz` is storing `undefined` and thus not taking up memory for the entire duration of the program.

 ## Postscript

 You might be thinking that you've seen something like these anonymous functions before — and you'd be right.
-Anonymous function are _sort of_ like Ruby blocks in that they provide a handy way to process incoming data but can't be called outside of their immediate context.
+Anonymous functions are _sort of_ like Ruby blocks in that they provide a handy way to process incoming data but can't be called outside of their immediate context.
 Pretty cool, eh?

 ## Resources